1 Thessalonians 5:17,18

 Tips on Giving to Charities and Organizations

 Financial accountability should be of interest to anyone giving to religious or charity organizations.
-We want to encourage you to not only tithe to your local church but give to other worthy causes as God directs you.
+Dial-A-Prayer.com wants to encourage you to not only tithe to your local church but give to other worthy causes as God directs you.

-Dozen's of pages of financial accountablity documents, pictures, board member testimonials and quotes can easily be posted via the Internet.
-Be wary of organizations that do not do an adequate job in this area, or post only a small pie chart and call that enough.
+Hundreds of pages of financial accountability documents as well as, pictures, video, board member testimonials and quotes can easily be posted via the Internet by someone with only a grade school education.
+Therefore, we think you should be very suspicious of organizations that do not do an adequate job in this area, or post only a small pie chart and call that more than enough information..
 Dial-a-Prayer encourages you to check out charities and organizations before you give.

 Ask questions!
 Find out how much of your donation actually reaches the place you were led to believe it would reach.
 Regardless of whether you receive an appeal on the street corner, at a mall, in the mail, by phone, radio, tv appeal for any charity, you should know generally where the money goes before giving it.

-Be wise with your donations; the next time you are caught off guard and asked or even pressured to give to a charity you know little or nothing about tell them: "I want to review how efficient your organization is and where the money goes.
-I'll consider donating, after I review your audited financal information.
-Can someone mail / email me this information, direct me to a website where you provide it?
+Be wise with your donations; the next time you are caught off guard and asked or even pressured to give to a charity you know little or nothing about tell them: "I want to review your organization and find out where the money goes.
+I can't even consider donating until I review your audited financial information.
+Can someone mail / email me this information, direct me to a web site where you provide it?
 What percentage of my donation goes toward fund raising costs and administration?"
 Be wise, if they don't know or can't give you this information, then you likely have your answer as to whether they are suspicious or not.

 In many cases, churches and religious organizations are the most efficient in funneling cash and material (food, clothing etc.) to the needy and various causes.
-Take this into account when trying to funnel the most dollars to the needy.
-However, do your homework first to know how efficient the organization is before giving through them.
-Remember, Jesus said "You shall know them by their fruits" So, look up their information and find out first if they squander the money they raise or don't allow anyone to analyze their books.
+Take this into account when trying to funnel the highest percentage of your giving to the needy.
+However, do your homework first to know how efficient the organization is before giving through them and ensure the money that you give is on their books by getting a receipt.
+Remember, Jesus said "You shall know them by their fruits."
+So, look up their information and find out first if they squander the money they raise or don't allow anyone to analyze their books.

 Not only should we give but we should give cheerfully.
 The Bible says: "God loves a cheerful giver."